 The Board may amend, suspend or terminate the SUP or any Share Units granted thereunder at any time, provided that no such amendment, suspension or termination may (a) be made without obtaining any required regulatory approval, if applicable; and (b) alter or impair any accrued rights of a Participant under Share Units previously granted under the SUP, without the consent or the deemed consent of the Participant.

-Any questions and requests for assistance may be directed to the

-Proxy Solicitation Agent:
+Any questions and requests for assistance may be directed to the Strategic Shareholder Advisor and Proxy Solicitation Agent:

-The Exchange Tower 130 King Street West, Suite 2950, P.O.
-Box 361 Toronto, Ontario www.kingsdaleshareholder.com
+The Exchange Tower

+130 King Street West, Suite 2950, P.O.
+Box 361

+Toronto, Ontario

+M5X 1E2

+www.kingsdaleadvisors.com